 At Mercer & Hole we engage with the communities in which we work.

-In 2017, we are supporting Mind, the mental health charity, as our charity of the year.
+In 2017, we supported Mind, the mental health charity, as our charity of the year.

 We are also proud to be a Corporate Patron Sponsor of Rennie Grove Hospice Care.